top of page

 Harvesting Guidelines

-Red clover is a highly nutritious herb that is packed with protein and all the essential amino acids required for protein synthesis.
-In addition to this, it is also a rich source of vitamin C, beta-carotene (which is converted into vitamin A by the body), and several B vitamins.
-Red clover is also a good source of minerals such as calcium, magnesium, potassium, phosphorus, copper, selenium, zinc, tin, and manganese.
-(3)
+Red clover is packed with essential nutrients that support overall health.
+It is an excellent source of protein and contains all the essential amino acids required for protein synthesis.
+Red clover is also rich in vitamin C, beta-carotene (which converts to vitamin A in the body), and several B vitamins, making it a nutritious addition to any diet.
+Additionally, red clover contains important minerals such as calcium, magnesium, potassium, phosphorus, and zinc.

-Red clover has a long history of medicinal use, dating back to at least the 16th century when it was mentioned in one of the earliest European herbals.
-German physician Leonhart Fuchs recommended it for topical use to promote the discharge of pus from growths and boils.
-Today, modern herbalists still use red clover both internally and externally to address skin conditions, such as eczema and psoriasis, due to its alterative action.
-The plant's alterative powers are also noted by the Eclectic doctor Harvey Wickes Felter, who stated that it should be given where a general deobstruent effect is desired in chronic skin conditions.
-(6)
+Red clover has a long history of medicinal use, dating back to the 16th century when it was included in some of the earliest European herbals.
+German physician Leonhart Fuchs recommended red clover to promote the discharge of pus from growths and boils.
+Modern herbalists continue to use red clover for its ability to support detoxification, ease skin conditions like eczema and psoriasis, and promote general health by purifying the blood and lymphatic system.

 Safety:

-While red clover has been used for centuries for its medicinal properties, it is important to note that it may not be safe for everyone.
-Individuals with hemophilia, heavy menstrual bleeding, or those taking blood thinners should avoid regular use of red clover as it can exacerbate these conditions.
-Additionally, pregnant or breastfeeding women should avoid red clover due to its potential effects on hormones.
-It is also important to note that red clover may alter the effectiveness of hormonal contraceptives and increase their side effects.
-As with any supplement or medication, it is important to consult with a healthcare provider before use.(12)
+While red clover is generally considered safe for most people, it is important to exercise caution in certain situations.
+Individuals with bleeding disorders, such as hemophilia, or those taking blood thinners should avoid regular use of red clover, as it may exacerbate bleeding issues.
+Pregnant or breastfeeding women should also avoid red clover, due to its hormonal effects.
+Additionally, red clover may interact with hormonal contraceptives and affect their efficacy, so it’s important to consult a healthcare provider before using red clover alongside birth control.

 Actions